simonwahll/wahllcontent/dart/dart/lambda.md

 The block version of lambdas are very similar to normal functions but are used for different purposes.

-## Creating Our Own Lambdas
+## Creating Our Lambdas

 ### Arrow Lambda

-Lambdas are treated as first class objects in Dart.
+Lambdas are treated as first-class objects in Dart.
 This means that we can assign them to variables and pass them as arguments to functions.

 Let's define a lambda that takes two [int]({{< ref "/dart/dart/data_types#integer" >}} "Dart Integer") arguments and adds them together and returns it to the caller.